Fluffernuttersandwich/Better7D2DbyFNS/README.md

 https://www.wabbajack.org/

+3. Storage: currently the collection is about 16Gb.
+"What, but 7D2D mods are small?!"
+Yes, generally, but mods like: the CompoPack, Izy's AIO Gun Pack, Bdub's vehicles, and all the Decor mods add up.
+Do you want to play a nice list or not?

 ______________________________________________________________________________________________________________________

-# **Commandment Zero: Thou shalt read the Assumptions, Installation Directions, and troubleshooting sections prior to asking for technical assistance.
+# **Commandment Zero: Thou shalt read the Assumptions, Installation Directions, and Troubleshooting sections prior to asking for technical assistance.
 There's a 99% chance your issue is covered there.**

 ## Assumptions